yecon-27/gemini-cli/docs/tools/mcp-server.md

 - `-H, --header`: Set HTTP headers for SSE and HTTP transports (e.g. -H "X-Api-Key: abc123" -H "Authorization: Bearer abc123").
 - `--timeout`: Set connection timeout in milliseconds.
 - `--trust`: Trust the server (bypass all tool call confirmation prompts).
+- `--description`: Set the description for the server.
+- `--include-tools`: A comma-separated list of tools to include.
+- `--exclude-tools`: A comma-separated list of tools to exclude.

 #### Adding an stdio server